EdvardM/railsgirls-ruby/src/basics.md

 It is important to understand that while loop iterates over the code between `while`... `end` as long as condition is true.
-The condition is re-checked _every time_ after it reaches the last line in while, and jumps back to the beginning, and only then.
+The condition is re-checked _every time_ after it has finished the last line, and only then.
 The loop will not be aborted if the condition somehow would change during the execution of while body.
 Also note that the loop _will repeat indefinitely_ if the condition never becomes false.
 For example, this code never terminates: